The secure CJSM email is:

 Lecturing

-For over a decade David lectured on constitutional law, administrative law, judicial review and jurisprudence at The Honourable Society of The Kings Inns and was the convenor of mirroring activity as well as the corrector of the civil advocacy exam.
+David lectured Jurisprudence, Whistleblowing Law and Dismissal Law at Middlesex University.
+For over a decade David lectured in constitutional law, administrative law, judicial review and jurisprudence at The Honourable Society of The Kings Inns and was master of the moots as well as the corrector of the civil advocacy exam.
 David co-designed the civil practice course in Ireland, modelled on the Council of Legal Education model in the UK.
-David was also dean of Griffith College Law Faculty and a visiting professor in law and international relations in The Anglo-American University in Prague
+David was also Dean of Griffith College Law Faculty and a visiting professor in law and international relations in The Anglo-American University in Prague

 Education